This is the season of the asparagus, so, let’s run to buy some of them and let’s do something good 🙂

 - Now season with salt at your taste, and keep cooking until is ready (15/16 minutes from the first ladle of stock should be enough, but read the time on the package and try always with your mouth).

-- When you see that the rice is ready, switch off the heat and put on the top the grated Parmigiano Reggiano and the remaining butter cut into thin slices, and let it “mantecare” a couple of minutes covered.
-Then mix a last time and serve it 🙂
+- When you see that the rice is ready, switch off the heat and put on the top the grated Parmigiano Reggiano and the remaining butter (cold) cut into thin slices, wait a minute and then mix and let it “mantecare”, then serve it 🙂